-Thyroid diseases are among the most common medical problems I see in my pregnant patients.
+Thyroid problems are among the most common medical conditions I see in my pregnant patients.
 In around 2% of pregnancies the mother is hypothyroid (she has an underactive thyroid gland).
 Hyperthyroidism (an overactive thyroid gland) is less common, affecting 1-in-500 pregnancies.

 What is the thyroid?

 The thyroid is a small gland located in your neck, a little below the Adam’s apple.
 It makes hormones that play a key role in controlling your metabolism.
 Thyroid hormones are also very important for growth and development, including the development of your unborn baby’s brain.